-2023 LEGISLATIVE AGENDA
+2024 STATE LEGISLATIVE AGENDA

-The Springfield Area Chamber of Commerce represents 1,500 business organizations that employ more than 110,000 people living in and around Missouri's third largest city.
+The Springfield Area Chamber of Commerce represents more than 1,500 business, professional and community organizations that employ more than 230,000 people living in and around Missouri's third largest city.

-Our advocacy efforts are based on a member and volunteer driven process.
-The priorities of the regional business community are focused on improving the state's business climate in order to grow jobs, develop the workforce, and drive investment to make Missouri a great place to live and work.
+Our advocacy efforts are member driven.
+The priorities of the regional business community focus on improving the state's business climate in order to grow jobs, develop the workforce, and drive investment to make Missouri a great place to live and work.